-Outcome: The Elected Members of the Shire of Northam provide accountable, strong and effective community leadership.
+Outcome: The Elected Members of the Shire of Northam provide

 Objective: Open, accountable and effective decision making.

 The proposed new guidelines do have the capacity to have an adverse financial impact on the Council, although these have not been quantified.